Ex-FBI deputy McCabe, Trump target, fired days before retirement

 He also denied having deliberately lied to the inspector general.

 The firing means the Justice Department can deny him his pension.
-McCabe said he would appeal Sessions' decision.
+McCabe reportedly has said he will appeal Sessions' decision.